The Hit Parade (Tak Matsumoto album)

-The Hit Parade is the covers album by Tak Matsumoto in conjunction with several guest artists.
+The Hit Parade is a covers album by Tak Matsumoto in conjunction with several guest artists.
 It was released on 26 November 2003 through Vermillion Records.

 Background

-The album features cover songs, which were popular during 70's and 80's in the Japan music scene from following artist as Momoe Yamaguchi, Candies, Akina Nakamori or Tatsuro Yamashita.
+The album features cover songs, which were popular during the 1970s and 1980s in the Japan music scene from artists such as Momoe Yamaguchi, Candies, Akina Nakamori or Tatsuro Yamashita.

-The album has been performed by young artist from Giza Studio such as Mai Kuraki or Rina Aiuchi, and veterans artist from 90's such as Keiko Utoku or Koshi Inaba.
-Originally the 20 songs were recorded, however 17 were included.
-The recording started in 2002 and end in 2003.
+The album has been performed by young artists from Giza Studio such as Mai Kuraki or Rina Aiuchi, and veterans artist from the 1990s such as Keiko Utoku or Koshi Inaba.
+Originally 20 songs were recorded, however 17 were included.
+The recording started in 2002 and ended in 2003.

-The album jacket cover visually resembles to The London Howlin' Wolf Sessions by Howlin' Wolf.
+The album jacket cover visually resembles the album The London Howlin' Wolf Sessions by Howlin' Wolf.

-In 2010, after fraud scandal with Azumi Uehara is 2003 album version out of print.
-However, on 31 December 2018, after fifteen years the album was re-printed, which included limited Kansai version of Koshi Inaba's Minano no Yoko, Yokohama, Yokosuka.
+After a fraud scandal with Azumi Uehara is 2003, the album went out of print.
+However, on 31 December 2018, the album was re-printed and included a limited Kansai version of Koshi Inaba's Minano no Yoko, Yokohama, Yokosuka.

+In May 2024, a continuation of the album The Hit Parade IIhas been announced and released on 28 August.
+On the same release day, it has been announced that first The Hit Parade album will receive digital download from 4 September with "selected 14 tracks", not including 3 tracks from the original release.
+New artwork for the digital version of the album has been published at the same time.